-We do spend much of our years in Asia these days, so I find myself occasionally craving the unlikely comforts of Northern Ireland food.
-Where in SE Asian cooking it is rare to find even an oven in a home kitchen, and I can think of few regional beef dishes other than Thai Massaman, Indonesian Rendang, and maybe a Filipino Bistek.
-And I have of course been introducing Fanfan to the culinary “delights” of traditional Northern Ireland food during our recent stints back in the City of Bangor.
-Where her general thoughts of Northern Irish cuisine is fat, greasy and unhealthy.
-Or that is at least the words she says a lot.
-Otherwise I have omitted some of the more obscure Northern Ireland Food from this list, like dulce for instance, which is a dried seaweed, which I have never seen in my life.
-So the chances of tourists coming across them are slim.
-As this list instead shares the more traditional Northern Ireland food and drink that is found in the chip shops, pub grub, cafes, and bakeries, common throughout Northern Ireland.
-This is our essential eating guide to Northern Irish Cuisine.
+We do spend much of our years in Asia, where I find myself with unlikely cravings for Northern Irish food.
+As in Southeast Asian cooking, it is rare to find even an oven in a home kitchen, and I can think of few regional beef dishes other than Thai Massaman, Indonesian Rendang, and maybe a Filipino Bistek.
+I have therefore been introducing Fanfan to the culinary “delights” of traditional Northern Ireland cuisine during our regular stints in my hometown of Bangor.
+And her general thoughts, like many, of Northern Irish food is that it is fat, greasy and unhealthy.
+At least she uses these words a lot.

 The Greasy Spoons